Design your unique pathway to a health care career at Oregon State

 Allied health professionals are considered independent practitioners.
 These professionals provide therapeutic treatment and diagnostic procedures, and work in conjunction with physicians.
 For most health professions, your chosen major isn’t as important as getting the pre-requisite courses and experiences in the field.

 The most common allied health careers for students in the College of Health are athletic training, physical and occupational therapy, nursing and physician assistant.
+The college also prepares students interested in careers in health policy and health administration.
 For more detailed information, visit the College of Health pre-health professions page.

 Our students are highly regarded and well-prepared